 Being any sort of artist, the music playing in your childhood home can make a massive impact on the quality of writing and tunes you produce for the world.
 Thriller, by Michael Jackson, was just that for John-Angus.
-He remembers dancing and spinning around the room but that wasn’t his parents’ exact flavor or recipe to John’s futuristic success.
+He remembers dancing and spinning around the room, but that wasn’t his parents’ exact flavor or recipe for John’s futuristic success.
 John states the possibility of them purchasing the record was simply because he was MJ.
-John-Angus’s playlist list is a long script of legends including Jimmy Hendrix, the Beatles and Bob Dylan, which he states is what he really grew up on.
+His playlist list is a long script of legends including Jimmy Hendrix, The Beatles, and Bob Dylan, which he states is what he really grew up on.

 Speaking of The Trews long road, it also comes with standing out and uniqueness.
 So from his standpoint, we wondered what characteristics that each member bring that propelled them to where they are now.
-“Colin is very driven, ambitious and sort of workmanlike in his approach.
+“Colin is very driven, ambitious, and sort of workmanlike in his approach.
 When we are in the song-writing mode he is writing a song or two every day.
 Regardless of the results, he always wants to be in that creative frame of mind.
 Jack is quite the opposite, he is more whimsical and classic artist type.
-He might not write for a month and not do too much but when he does he will strike out in a flash of brilliance.
-Chris, the new replacement member of the band is a lot of fun, keeps it light and feeling new, on the other hand, Jeff on the keyboard – is the reality crusher” He jokingly stated.
+He might not write for a month and not do too much, but when he does, he will strike out in a flash of brilliance.
+Chris, the new replacement member of the band is a lot of fun, keeps it light, and feeling new.
+On the other hand, Jeff on the keyboard – is the reality crusher.”
+He jokingly stated.
 John-Angus believes he is more of the moderator or level-headed of the band.
-He handles more of the business aspects and touring.
-He considers himself to be the guy to know what’s going on everywhere, which he states he is the shoulder the Trews sometimes need.
+He handles more of the business aspects, touring, and considers himself to be the guy to know what’s going on everywhere, which he states he is the shoulder The Trews sometimes need.

-To those that may have not seen the Trews live, to give a teaser of their new music (which I was fortunate to have heard before release..ps..your going to love it) since we were touching on the bands characteristics, what would their new album act like if it had a personality of its own.
-John-Angus says it’s like a fresh coat of paint, on a good ol’ house.
+For those that may have not seen The Trews live as a teaser to some new music, (which I was fortunate to have heard before the release..ps.. you’re going to love it) their new album’s personality to John-Angus is like a fresh coat of paint, on a good ol’ house.
 He feels like it’s bells and whistles of youth that is harder to get back as you age in this business.
-Though the band defiantly should take major credit on our belief John did state they didn’t go it alone without the help of producer Derek Hoffman.
-“It’s like being optimistic without being nieve would be the personality trait”
+Though the band defiantly should take major credit on our belief, John did state they didn’t go it alone without the help of producer Derek Hoffman.

 Keep up to date with The Trews touring schedule HERE and as well pre-order their album, you won’t regret a thing!